Justme21/Conflict_Data_Collection_Experiments/README.md

 This experiment will involve repeated executions of each scenario, subject to changing sub-objectives (see the relevant `.txt` files for more information).

 To access these experiments move to the `exp1` directory, and then into the `a` and `b` sub-directories.
 In each sub-directory there is a `.txt` file providing instructions on what the experiment entails, and a `.py` file that contains the experiment code.
-After reading the `.txt` file, run the `.py` file using the command `python3 <filename>.py`
+After reading the `.txt` file, run the `.py` file using the command `python3 <filename>.py`.

 Experiment 2 (exp2) examines how sub-objectives affect manoeuvre execution, and details regarding this experiment can be found in a `.txt` file in the exp2 directory.
 This experiment will involve a single execution of each scenario, subject to changing sub-objecives (see the relevant `.txt` file for more information).

 To access this experiment move to the `exp2` directory.
 In this directory there is a `.txt` file providing instructions on what the experiment entails, and a `.py` file that contains the experiment code.
-After reading the `.txt` file, run the `.py` file using the command `python3 <filename>.py`
+After reading the `.txt` file, run the `.py` file using the command `python3 <filename>.py`.

 You MUST complete Experiment 1 BEFORE doing Experiment 2.
 You do not need to do exp1a,exp1b and exp2 in the same sitting, and a break to recharge between experiment sections is permitted.
 It is also possible to pause experiments during their execution, if a break is required.

-Each experiment in Experiment 1 is expected to take about 20 minutes Experiment 2 is expected to take only a few minutes
+Each experiment in Experiment 1 is expected to take about 20 minutes.
+Experiment 2 is expected to take only a few minutes.

 Submitting the Results
 ======================